Ciiiv/icevault/PROJECT_NOTES.md

 ### Features Backlog

 #### UI & Themes
-- ⬜ **5 themes implementation** — Light / Dark / Vibrant Blue / Ice (full dark) / Hybrid (ice sidebar + blue content).
-Full CSS variable specs, JS switcher, and HTML in the 🎨 UI Themes section of this file.
-Saved to localStorage, applied on load via IIFE to prevent flash
+- ⬜ **6 themes implementation** — Classic (default, current app) / Light / Dark / Vibrant Blue / Ice (full dark) / Hybrid (ice sidebar + blue content).
+Classic uses existing tab-nav layout and is preserved exactly as-is.
+Themes 1–5 use new sidebar + drawer layout.
+Full CSS variable specs, JS switcher, layout toggle logic, and HTML all in the 🎨 UI Themes section of this file.
+Default is Classic — saved to localStorage as `icevault-theme`, applied on load via IIFE to prevent flash
 - ⬜ **Mobile slide-out drawer nav** — replaces sidebar on screens <768px.
 Hamburger ☰ in topbar, slides from left, dark overlay, swipe gestures.
 Full spec in 📱 Mobile Navigation section of this file
 - ⬜ **Responsive layout** — connect desktop sidebar ↔ mobile drawer at 768px breakpoint.
 Collection switches from table to card list on mobile.
 Scan view stacks single column on mobile